ietf-teep/architecture/draft-ietf-teep-architecture.md

   - Device User: A human being that uses a device.
 Many devices have a single device user.
-Some devices have a primary device user with other human beings as secondary device users (e.g. parent allowing children to use their tablet or laptop).
+Some devices have a primary device user with other human beings as secondary device users (e.g., parent allowing children to use their tablet or laptop).
 Relates to Device Owner and Device Administrator.

-  - Device Owner: A device is always owned by by someone.
+  - Device Owner: A device is always owned by someone.
 It is common for the (primary) device user to also own the device, making the device user/owner also the device administrator.
 In enterprise environments it is more common for the enterprise to own the device, and device